Dick in a Box: Music video

 The video begins with Samberg and Rudolph sitting in front of a fireplace.
 Samberg says he has a Christmas gift for her and instructs her to "just sit down and listen".
 The balladeers are wearing silk suits, jewel-toned rayon shirts, herringbone chains, trimmed goatees, and sunglasses.
 The men each give their lovers a box with their penis inside as a present, and ask them to open it and look inside.
 The singers stroke their goatees and pose with each displaying a gift-wrapped box attached to his groin.
 Their girlfriends seem aroused and excited by their presents, while the men aggressively rub roses and feathers in the women's faces.
 Near the chorus, the men sing about how their presents are better than other gifts, such as diamond rings, fancy cars, or luxury houses.
 The duo suggest their present is suitable for all holidays, including Christmas, Hanukkah, and Kwanzaa.
 At one point, they give step-by-step instructions on how to create the gift.

-The video cuts between scenes of Samberg and Timberlake dancing and singing in various urban landscapes—in a park, on a ferry in front of the East River, and on a basketball court, where Timberlake is seen hanging from a basketball hoop with a gift box on his crotch.
+The video cuts between scenes of Samberg and Timberlake dancing and singing in various urban landscapes—on the West Side of Manhattan in Hudson River Park, on a ferry in front of the East River, and on a basketball court, where Timberlake is seen hanging from a basketball hoop with a gift box on his crotch.
 At the end of the video, the men sing about giving the present on multiple occasions—at their parents' houses, the grocery store, and backstage at the Country Music Association Awards—while being arrested by the New York City Police Department (NYPD), presumably for indecent exposure.